sleiner/lilypond-docker/README.md

     - scp -r /pdfs/* $SCP_TARGET_PATH
 ```

 The script will deploy via SSH.
-The required private key has to stored in the gitlab CI variable "DEPLOY_KEY", the scp target path in SCP_TARGET_PATH (something
+The required private key has to be stored in the gitlab CI variable "DEPLOY_KEY", the scp target path in SCP_TARGET_PATH (something
 like '<user>@<host>:<path>'.

 ## standalone usage